 Since then, the Cat Chat site has found loving homes for many thousands of cats from rescue shelters and rehoming groups across the UK and Ireland - currently we source homes for over 5,000 rescued cats each year.
 To see a selection of cats recently homed, visit our » Rehoming Roll of Honour

 Over the years Cat Chat has developed enormously, and continues to do so.
 We have extended our services to help vet practices who have cats left with them for homing, and recently we developed and launched new, improved cat homing pages for the shelters.
-Currently we are in the final stages of developing a new 'cats needing homes' section, for launch in early 2014... watch this space!
+Currently we are in the final stages of developing a new 'cats needing homes' section, for launch around Spring 2014... watch this space!

 Through the Cat Chat website, we aim to help rescue centres in any way we can,

 to find more homes for cats in their care.
 Rescue centres are still

 continually full with stray, abandoned and unwanted cats and kittens,